A Safer Way

 Learn more

 • Whoever gets to use the PIN first is the winner.
-However, a theft would be hard to conceal.
+However, theft would be hard to conceal.
 If a thief uses the PIN first but cannot be a MITM, then the real recipient will complain to the sender that he cannot access the share.
 (The share can be accessed only once.)

 Learn more

-• You can send both the Lookup ID and PIN together.
+• You can send both the Lookup ID and the PIN together.
 However, if you are communicating over an insecure channel and you need to refer to the share without mentioning the PIN, then you can refer to it by the Lookup ID.

 Learn more